Bexhill Photographers (C-F)

 William Morris Crouch probably had to commute from his home to the studio in New Bond Street.
 When Crouch heard that the photographer Netterville Briggs (born 1835, Hackney) was planning to quit his long established studio at 20 Baker Street, London, he decided to leave Westminster and transfer his business to the district of Marylebone.
 William Crouch acquired Briggs' old studio at 20 Baker Street following an auction held on 30th May 1889.

 By June 1889, William Morris Crouch had moved into the property at 20 Baker Street, London.
-Living quarters were attached to Crouch's newly acquired studio and when the 1891 census was taken, William Crouch was residing on the premise with a twenty-six year old woman named Mary.
-The young woman sharing William Crouch's home was presumably William's second wife as he had previously married a twenty year old woman in Liverpool in 1873. [ In the 1881 census, the name of William Crouch's first wife has been transcribed as "Berne Crouch" (possibly Bessie Crouch), although the marriage register indicates his bride was either Caroline Margaret French or Ellinor Taggart ].
-The death of a woman named Caroline Margaret Crouch was registered in Watford during the 2nd Quarter of 1891 and there is a possibility that the deceased woman was William Crouch's former wife.
+Living quarters were attached to Crouch's newly acquired studio and when the 1891 census was taken, William Crouch was residing on the premise with a twenty-six year old woman, recorded on the census return as "Mary Crouch".
+The young woman sharing William Crouch's home had presumably replaced William's former wife, Mrs Caroline Crouch.
+(The death of a woman named Caroline Margaret Crouch was registered in Watford during the 2nd Quarter of 1891 and there is a possibility that the deceased woman was William Crouch's first wife ).

 The Post Office London Trades' Directory for 1891 lists 'Carl Beethoven' as a "Photographic Artist" at '20 Baker Street, W.' yet it appears that William Morris Crouch (aka 'Carl Beethoven' ) had ceased trading as a photographer at 20 Baker Street by December 1890.
 William Morris Crouch was yet again in financial difficulties.
 A County Court Judgement made against Crouch on 4th December 1890 referred to debts of £175 5s 4d.
 On 15th December 1890, the photographic studio at 20 Baker Street was sold to William Henry Hayles (1868-1945), a photographer from Cambridge.
 It appears that after the business was sold, William Crouch and his female companion were allowed to stay on at the apartment adjoining the photographic studio, as they are recorded at 20 Baker Street, London when the census was taken on the evening of 5th April 1891.